WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_tool.md

 ---
-sidebar_position: 7
+sidebar_position: 5
 ---
 # 2.7 Tools

 ## Image Publishing Tool

-### Function Introduction
+### Introduction

-The Image Publishing Tool supports reading local image or video files in batches and publishing them in ROS message format, thereby improving algorithm debugging and deployment efficiency.
+The Image Publishing Tool supports reading local image or video files in batches and publishing them in ROS message, thereby improving algorithm debugging and deployment efficiency.

 For image publishing, it supports reading JPEG/JPG/PNG/NV12 format images and publishing compressed images or converting compressed images to NV12 format for publishing.